ICN Client Architecture: Passport, Keyring, Position, Receipt

 └── Participate in governance

-└── Complete transactions
+└── Complete settlements

 └── Trust score rises over time